“What are you thinking?” asks a voice in the twilight.

 “Maybe,” I tell him, “but I’m not sure.
-I’ve told that story many times to a lot of people.”
+I’ve told that story a lot of times to a lot of people.”

-His fingers grasp my ankle, then move up my shin.
+His fingers grasp my ankle, then slowly move up my shin.

 “It sounds like you’re more interested in the story than the experience,” he says.

-He is not a man of many words, or at least he tries not to be—this beautiful human submerged in the starlight, his hand on my calf, head tilted toward the sky—but this phrase is one that sticks with me.
+He is not a man of many words, or he tries not to be, but this phrase is one that sticks with me.

-He’s been more embodied than I since the day that we met, more aware of the air and the breath and the feel of the moment; less concerned with the narrative that played out between us.
+He’s been better at being present since the day that we met, more aware of the air and the feel of a moment; less concerned about the story that played out between us.

-But it was such a good story, I tell myself.
+But it was such a good story, I think.
 How could I not want to see where it’d go?

 March 17th was a Friday.
-I remember because it was Saint Patrick’s Day and I tend to acknowledge any reason to mark an occasion.
-I had just finished my taxes (early for once), and was coming off a week of arduous writing mixed with the latest spree of job applications.
+I had just finished my taxes (early for once), and was coming off a week of hustling and writing mixed with a short spree of job applications.
 It was time for a break.
 Time for a beach day.

-Weekday beach days are one of my favorite perks of freelancing.
+Weekday beach days are one of the best perks of freelancing.
 No crowds.
 No traffic.
 Just me and the water and all of those thoughts that never stop swirling in my head.
-I hadn’t showered for two days, but it didn’t much matter, since I always end up waist-deep in the water anyway.
+I hadn’t showered for two days, but it didn’t much matter.
+I always end up waist-deep in the water.

-I tossed my bags to the side, stood on the shore, and stared into the waves, trying to appreciate the wonder before me, trying to focus on anything but work.
+I tossed my bags in the sand, stood on the shore, stared into the waves, and tried—too hard —to appreciate the water.

 “Looks like you’ve got something on your mind,” said a voice, pulling me back to the sand beneath my feet.